 AirGon has recently been working with Rio Tinto, a large international mining company, to implement local coordinate system support in the AirGon ASP Suite.
 The Kennecott mine in the Salt Lake area of Utah is referenced to a local coordinate system that has been in use for many years.
 The local system is rotated 32 degrees from the Utah Central State plane system, and uses slightly different scales than does the grid system.
 Local heights are also slightly different from the state plane NAVD88 heights, with local heights being referenced to a plane instead of an ellipsoid or geoid.

 To provide output from ASP Suite in the Kennecott mine coordinate system, a solution is being developed that allows users to enter matching pairs of geographic and local coordinates to define a local coordinate system.
 Using coordinates pairs supplied via a comma-separated value file (.csv), the new ASP Local Coordinate System Manager computes a temporary transverse Mercator projection over the site area to obtain projected easting/northing coordinates.
 Then, a least-squares solution is computed to obtain the translation, scale, and rotation values that best fit the temporary projected coordinates to the site’s supplied local coordinates.
 Finally, a second least-squares planar solution is used to transform from the GNSS-derived heights to local heights.
 The parameters for these transforms are saved in the Local Coordinate System manager as a “named” local system and can be applied as a final step in ASP processing so that local eastings, northings, and altitudes are output for the collected images.
 When these are ingested into the image-to-point cloud applications, the output point cloud and orthomosaic will be created in the local coordinate system.
-The new Local Coordinate System Manager will be available soon in ASP Suite.
-The beta version of the Local CRS Manager can be activated by following the instructions found in our article titled “Activating Beta Version of Local CRS Manager in ASPSuite.”
+The new Local Coordinate System Manager was released with ASPSuite version 2018.1.59.0.
+Instructions for using the Local Coordinate System Manager can be found in our ASPSuite User Guide.